Parishes of Jersey: Religion

 The religious heads of the parishes are the Rectors.
 The responsibilities of the Rector have changed over time, but they have at times: represented the Church and their parish in the States and presided over parish assemblies on religious matters.
 They were originally appointed by religious heads in mainland Normandy.
-However, since the alienation of the islands from the contiental church, the responsibility has laid with the Crown.
+However, since the alienation of the islands from the continental church, the responsibility has laid with the Crown.
 Though, generally the Rector had to be local and have a degree.

 The Rector is supported by two Surveillants (Churchwardens).

 Jerriais nicknames

 There are a number of nicknames for residents of the various parishes: